CSS Gradient Generator

 Are CSS gradients supported in all browsers?

 CSS gradients have excellent browser support (98%+ globally).
-All modern browsers including Chrome, Firefox, Safari, and Edge support gradients without prefixes.
+All modern browsers support gradients without prefixes.
 Only IE9 and below require fallbacks.

 Related Tools